 Don’t eat it – it will react with your stomach acids and cause hydrogen sulfide (which you may have been exposed to in that volcano) .
 Hydrogen sulfide is flammable and highly poisonous.
 So, don’t mix sulfurated potash (Liver of Sulfur) with ANY acids.

 Ventilate.
 Mixed liver of sulfur stinks so, why smell it and second, it’s not great to inhale chemicals whether toxic or not.
 The powder is an irritant to the upper respiratory system but, since it is in lump form, the chance of inhalation is limited.
 After you mix it up or if you are using the liquid or gel version – Go outside, open a door, turn on the kitchen hood, put a fan in the window with the air blowing out.
 Pick one.
 You can choose all of the above options but you risk being accused of being obsessive or overly dramatic.
 Applause anyone?

 Glove up.
 The powder and liquid can be a skin irritant.
 Our skin likes to absorb stuff.
 Do you want something that foul smelling IN your body?
 Wear Gloves.

 Some information for the test at the end of this page.
 Flunk it and you’re grounded for a week!

 Liver of sulfur is a combination of potassium sulfides.
 It works, not by oxidation, (as it is commonly assumed) but, by a chemical reaction between the sulfur and the metal.
 Liver of sulfur comes in a variety of forms including: lump, liquid and gel.
-The prior link is to Rio Grande Jewelry but, Cool Tools also has a version – the price is the same: 4ozs for $14.95.
+The prior link is to Rio Grande Jewelry but, Cool Tools also has a version – the price is: 4ozs for $16.30.